 What are the RV Parks Like

 This is the catch to the sales hype.
 Each park has the ability to restrict when they give out the Passport America discount to you.
 Most will not honor it on weekends or holidays.
 Some will not honor it at all during their high season like mid-summer.
-Length of stay is another restriction most often enforced, usually 2-3 day limit.
-I find the best bet is check online for reviews or phone ahead to the park themselves and check on the current policy.
+The length of stay is another restriction most often enforced, usually 2-3 day limit.
+I find the best bet is to check online for reviews or phone ahead to the park themselves and check on the current policy.
 A very good review site I use extensively is called RV Park Reviews.
 It will give you the latest rates paid and you can see how many 50% discounts are happening at your potential Passport America park.

 - Inexpensive stopover RV Site while traveling

 - Close to major highways for on and off access